Finding a Black Mental Health Directory Isn’t Just About Convenience — It’s About Feeling Understood

 • Positive client reviews

-MyMindset NYC Counseling is committed to providing affirming therapy spaces for Black professionals, creatives, and healthcare workers throughout New York City.
+MyMindset NYC Counseling is committed to providing affirming therapy spaces for Black professionals, entrepreneurs, creatives, and healthcare workers throughout New York City.

 Frequently Asked Questions About Black Mental Health Directories

-Jessica Thomas, LMHC is a Haitian-American and licensed mental health therapist for New York, Florida, and Washington D,C. I specialize in working with adults striving to improve their mental health by breaking generational cycles of trauma, burnout, and self-neglect.
+Jessica Thomas, LMHC, LPC is a Haitian-American and licensed mental health therapist for New York, Florida, and Washington D,C. I specialize in working with adults striving to improve their mental health by breaking generational cycles of trauma, burnout, and self-neglect.
 Together we’ll work through learning to prioritize yourself, stop carrying it all, and step out of living in survival mode and into a life that feels yours.
 Visit www.mymindsetnyc.com to learn more and book a 20-minute consultation with her here.

 Next